 A drive along Highway 17 north of Sault Ste.
 Marie to Lake Superior Provincial Park and beyond to Wawa will provide the visitor with awesome views of the rugged Lake Superior coastal area.
 Visitors can also stop to explore adjacent attractions like the Canadian Carver and Agawa Indian Crafts retail outlets.
 You may wish to explore for agatized rock and rare shore vegetation along the coast.
 Photography and painting opportunities abound!
 This a "must do" drive during the fall colour period but is always a scenic trip.

-Pancake Bay Provincial Park has two hiking trails that can be accessed.
+Pancake Bay Provincial Park has two hiking trails.
 You may also wish to stroll along the Park's spectacular sandy beach.
 If you do decide to visit, you will need to acquire a day permit and receive instructions from staff at the gate house on how to reach the trail heads.
 The Voyageur Trail Association is presently expanding its trail system through this area and will be connecting King Mountain to the Montreal River areas.

-Rivers and stream flowing into Lake Superior are favourite locations for anglers to fish for rainbow trout (steelhead) and brook trout.
+Rivers and streams flowing into Lake Superior are favourite locations for anglers to fish for rainbow trout (steelhead) and brook trout.
 Stokely, Chippewa, Batchawana, and Pancake Rivers are favourites for many anglers.
 Inland deep cold water lakes provide lake trout and brook trout angling opportunities.
 The more shallow lakes are home to smallmouth bass and northern pike.
 The bays of Lake Superior can be fished for lake trout, rainbow (steelhead) trout, and salmon.
 Goulais Bay is a favourite location for yellow perch and whitefish.
-Review Algoma's Water Tower Inn's Trailhead map for the various locations.

 Kayakers can explore the protected waters of Goulais and Batchawana Bays.
 Offshore Islands like North and South Sandy Islands require more skill and good weather.
 Strong currents occur between Batchawana Island and Sand Point.
 This is the basis for the name "Batchawana".